 - Have an unsafe or unsupportive living environment.

-Common types of inpatient rehab treatment include:3,12
+Common inpatient rehab settings include:3,12

-- Long-term residential rehab.
-This usually takes place in a free-standing (non-hospital) rehab center.
+- Long-term residential rehab: This usually takes place in a free-standing (non-hospital) rehab center.
 One type of long-term care is known as a therapeutic community (TC), with courses of treatment lasting between 6 to 12 months.
 You will look at harmful beliefs and behaviors and learn how to create new, healthier thoughts, actions, and relationships.
 Many residential centers offer help finding jobs as well.

-- Short-term residential rehab.
-Some shorter-term treatment centers will begin with a focus on detox, then move you to a period of intensive counseling and therapy for a few weeks after.
+- Short-term residential rehab: Some shorter-term treatment centers will begin with a focus on detox, then move you to a period of intensive counseling and therapy for a few weeks after.
 Then, your care team may refer you to outpatient care to continue your recovery.

-- Recovery housing.
-For many, recovery housing is a brief stopover between more intense residential treatment and living on your own again.
+- Recovery housing: For many, recovery housing is a brief stopover between more intense residential treatment and living on your own again.
 Recovery housing offers counseling and peer support in a safe environment away from common triggers.
 It may also help you find a job, how to manage your finances, and find ongoing community support resources.

 Outpatient Rehab Treatment